paulhoux/Cinder-Samples/TextRendering/README.md

 ![Preview](https://raw.github.com/paulhoux/Cinder-Samples/master/TextRendering/PREVIEW.png)

-Note: at the moment this sample needs code from several commits to the Cinder framework in order to compile successfully.
-To compile, check out the 'paulhoux:unicode_linebreak' branch on the Cinder repository and recompile Cinder.
-In the near future, this will hopefully be made easier.

-Detailed GIT instructions:

-1. I assume you have cloned Cinder to a folder named "cinder_master".
-See for more information: http://libcinder.org/docs/welcome/GitSetup.html
-2. Open a command window and switch to the drive that contains your "cinder_master" folder: ```d:```
-3. Go to the "cinder_master" directory: ```cd "\path\to\cinder_master"```
-4. Check if 'paulhoux' is added as a remote: ```git remote show```
-5. If not, add it: ```git remote add paulhoux https://github.com/paulhoux/Cinder.git```
-6. Fetch the paulhoux repository: ```git fetch paulhoux```
-7. If you have made local changes to the repository, commit or revert them.
-8. Finally, checkout the 'paulhoux:unicode_linebreak' branch: ```git checkout -b paulhoux/unicode_linebreak```
-9. Recompile Cinder.

 This sample is a WORK IN PROGRESS and actually not meant as a sample, but as a test application for ultra-fast text rendering in OpenGL using Signed Distance Fields.
 This technique, pioneered by Valve in 2007, allows scaling bitmap fonts without much loss in visual quality.
-And since bitmap fonts are extremely fast to render and 100% cross-platform, I personally can't think of a better way to render text.
+And since bitmap fonts are extremely fast to render and 100% cross-platform, I personally can't think of a better way to render text in 3D applications.

 On the TODO list: